On this page:

 "Best Online Graduate Nursing Programs," U.S. News & World Report, 2019

 U.S. News & World Report ranked Wright State's online graduate nursing programs No. 126 among all graduate nursing programs.
 The nursing program has a high certfication pass rate, excellent clinical site placements, and an outstanding reputation in the region with strong community partnerships.

-View the Master of Science in Nursing program information and degree requirements in the university catalog.
+View the Master of Science in Nursing program information and degree requirements in the Academic Catalog.

 All coursework must be taken at Wright State unless transfer credit is sought.
 Decisions about accepting transfer credit will be made by the program director and will be based on official transcripts along with a review of the course syllabus.
 You may not transfer in more than half of the total required coursework.